VisualARQ License ModesVisualARQ has five license modes:

 VisualARQ runs in Viewer mode when the evaluation period has expired.
 When this happens, you can open and save documents that contain VisualARQ objects, but some features are disabled:

-Edit VisualARQ objects using properties and control points.
+- Edit VisualARQ objects using properties and control points.

-IFC import and export.
+- IFC import and export.

-VisualARQ Grasshopper Components.
+- VisualARQ Grasshopper Components.

 EvaluationAll VisualARQ features are fully functional during the trial period.
 No product key is required.

 StandaloneA valid product key is required to run VisualARQ in standalone mode.
 Buy VisualARQ to get a valid product key.

+NetworkUse a VisualARQ license acquired from the Zoo server.
 Zoo server software with the VisualARQ Zoo plug-in (both free) lets you share VisualARQ licenses (product keys) among users on the same network workgroup.
+When VisualARQ is installed as a workgroup node instead of stand-alone, it works like this:

-When a workgroup node starts, it requests a license from the Zoo.
+- When a workgroup node starts, it requests a license from the Zoo.

-An unused license is assigned to the node.
+- An unused license is assigned to the node.

-When a node shuts down, the license is returned to the Zoo license pool.
+- When a node shuts down, the license is returned to the Zoo license pool.